 If you’re certain you want to rescue a Cockapoo then you have a number of options to try.
 If you are not quite sure yet you definitely want a Cockapoo then read this article first.
+I also recommend reading reading up the hypoallergenic qualities of the Cockapoo.
 I should warn you option 5 (below) is quite risky (in terms of being certain you will end up with a happy and healthy dog).
 Many people do go this route which is why I have included it but you really need to know the difference between a responsible breeder and a irresponsible breeder.
 Check out the this page if you want to know more about that.
 Anyway, here is the list:

 - Use the list of dog shelters below that accept small and mixed breed dogs (UK only)

 - Approach the National Cockapoo Breed Clubs

 - Dedicated Cockapoo forums

 Let’s look at these options in a bit more detail.

 List of Cockapoo rescue centres and dog shelters most likely to adopt and re-home a cockapoo dog

 You need to be aware that there are no specific Cockapoo shelters in the UK or the USA.
 There are dog shelters however that accept small, mix-breed dogs (which a Cockapoo is).
 I have compiled a list of over 100 shelters and grouped them into regions- just click on the region to find a shelter near you and ask if they have a Cockapoo.

 - North west England